-The National Assembly for Wales is a prestigious landmark that was awarded for its environmental strategy.
+The National Assembly for Wales is a prestigious landmark building that officially opened in 2006

 From 55 expressions of interest worldwide, a shortlist of six were invited to prepare concept designs for the new Assembly building.
 The competition jury, chaired by the Rt.
 Hon Lord Callaghan of Cardiff, selected the scheme by Rogers Stirk Harbour + Partners as the winner of the competition.
 They felt their design ‘symbolised a new form of democracy of which the whole of Wales could be proud’.

 The building was officially opened on 1 March 2006 by Her Majesty the Queen accompanied by Prince Phillip, Prince Charles and The Duchess of Cornwall.

 The New Assembly reflects the democratic process, reinforcing the importance of the electorate by placing the public above the elected assembly members, with the debating chamber as both the physical and metaphorical centre of the design.
 It has since been awarded the BREEAM 'excellent' rating for its environmental strategy, which includes boreholes, grey water recycling and extensive use of natural light and ventilation.

 - Finalist for Prime Minister's Better Public Building Award 2006